 MAPL 5110.
-Ethics in Politics: Developing a Shared Ethical Code for Involvement in MN Advocacy, Political Life.
+Ethics in Politics: Developing a Shared Ethical Code for Involvement in MN Advocacy, Political

+Life.
 (3 cr; A-F only.
-Prereq-MAPL or Collegiate Grad student status or Grad School student status or #) Develop a shared, rudimentary ethical code for participation in Minnesota advocacy and political life.
+Prereq-MAPL or Grad Student status or #)

+Develop a shared, rudimentary ethical code for participation in Minnesota advocacy and political life.
 The exercise in developing the code will be informed by reading a few of the major political/ ethical theorists, by dialogue with various political/ advocacy figures, and by case studies.

 MAPL 5111.
 Labor Organizing.
 (3 cr; A-F or Aud.
+Prereq-
-Prereq- MAPL or Collegiate Grad student status or Grad School student status or #)

-Historical overview of the evolution of modern labor movement, examine the state of organized labor and labor organizing today, and analyze two emerging models of union leadership-social movement leadership and institutional leadership.
+MAPL or Grad Student or #) Historical overview of the evolution of modern labor movement, examine the state of organized labor and labor organizing today, and analyze two emerging models of union leadership-social movement leadership and institutional leadership.

 MAPL 5113.
 Labor and Political Economy.
-(3 cr; A-F or Aud.
-Prereq-MAPL or Collegiate Grad student status or Grad School student status or #) Overview of political economy and labor, examine different economic theories, changing economic policies and their impact on workers and labor, and examine specific case studies of political economy: the New Deal/Great Society policies, deindustrialization, monetary policy, globalization, welfare reform and taxation.
+(3 cr; A-F or

+Aud.
+Prereq- MAPL or Grad Student or #) Overview of political economy and labor, examine different economic theories, changing economic policies and their impact on workers and labor, and examine specific case studies of political economy: the New Deal/Great Society policies, deindustrialization, monetary policy, globalization, welfare reform and taxation.